 Board your bullet train to Beijing, China's capital.
 Your train will be in second-class soft seat and takes 4-5 hours.
-Later, take a leisurely stroll in the warren-like hutongs where you will visit a local family to gain a deeper insight into Chinese cultures and customs.
+On arrival drive 1 hour to your hotel.
+Later, take a leisurely stroll in the warren-like hutongs where you will visit a local family to learn about local traditions and culture.
+Spend your evening soaking up the atmosphere of this fascinating city.